 Unlike most open fireplaces, RSF fireplaces don't have flue dampers.
-Instead, the system is sealed by closing the door, and the amount of air entering the firebox is controlled by the combustion air control lever (see Figure 21).
+Instead, the system is sealed by closing the door, and the amount of air entering the firebox is controlled by the combustion air control lever (see Figure 22).

+Use the handle or gloves provided to adjust the combustion air control.
 Setting the air control lever all the way open (towards the right) will allow the maximum amount of air into the firebox.
 Closing the air control (towards the left) will reduce the amount of air entering the firebox.